nullnet-labs/nullnet-docs/decisions/0001-java-spring-boot-backend.md

 ## Decision

-Use Java (JDK 21) Spring Boot for the backend.
+Use Spring Boot (Java 21) for the backend.

 ## Why